United States sanctions against Iran: Obama presidency

-On June 24, 2010, the United States Senate and House of Representatives passed the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA), signed into law by President Obama on July 1, 2010.
+On 24 June 2010, the United States Senate and House of Representatives passed the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA), signed into law by President Obama on 1 July 2010.
 The CISADA greatly enhanced restrictions on Iran, including the rescission of the authorization for Iranian-origin imports for articles such as rugs, pistachios, and caviar.
 In response, President Obama issued in September 2010 and in May 2011, and in November 2011.

 The sanctions imposed on Iran at the beginning of 2012 "had persistent and significant effects on the Iranian economy.
 The cost reached its maximum of 19.1% of real gross domestic product 4 years after the application of the sanctions, and the economy has not fully recovered after their removal."

 On 31 July 2013, members of the United States House of Representatives voted 400 to 20 in favor of toughened sanctions.

 The United States imposed additional financial sanctions against Iran, effective 1 July 2013.
 An administration official explained that according to the new Executive Order "significant transactions in the rial will expose anyone to sanctions," and predicted “it should cause banks and exchanges to dump their rial holdings.”
-This took place as Iran's president-elect Hassan Rouhani was scheduled to take office on August 3, 2013.
+This took place as Iran's president-elect Hassan Rouhani was scheduled to take office on 3 August 2013.

 Sanctions against third parties

 In 2014, U.S. authorities put a $5 million bounty on Chinese businessman Li Fangwei, whom they alleged to have been instrumental in evading sanctions against Iran's missile programs.

 In 2014, French bank BNP Paribas agreed to pay an $8.9 billion fine, the largest ever, for violating United States sanctions.
 Germany's Commerzbank, France's Credit Agricole and Swiss UBS have also been fined.
 French President François Hollande said: "When the (European) Commission goes after Google or digital giants which do not pay the taxes they should in Europe, America takes offence.
 And yet, they quite shamelessly demand 8 billion from BNP or 5 billion from Deutsche Bank."

 In 2015, Germany's largest bank Deutsche Bank was fined $258 million for violating U.S. sanctions against Iran, Libya and Syria.

+In April 2026, a 44-year-old Iranian citizen, Reza Dindar, was extradited to the United States for his alleged involvement in a scheme to violate U.S. sanctions on Iran.

+September 8, 2026 The United States Department of the Treasury sanctioned 27 Iranian airlines as part of its "Operation Economic Outcast" campaign, targeting Iran's aviation sector and other entities accused of supporting the country's aviation procurement networks.
+The sanctions also targeted companies and individuals in Turkey, the United Arab Emirates, Malaysia, and other jurisdictions involved in supporting Iranian aviation.